 Earlier in the year, it appeared that somehow the steel industry was immune to the trade disputes.
-Unfortunately, this indicator of the U.S. industrial economy is now down -1.9% YTD, down -2.6% on a 9-week moving average (9WMA), and down -4.5% on a 3-week moving average (3WMA).
+Unfortunately, this indicator of the U.S. industrial economy is now down -1.9% YTD, down -4.2% on a 9-week moving average (9WMA), and down -4.5% on a 3-week moving average (3WMA).
 Yet another mode in which the rate of deceleration is increasing.
 Among the many industries that U.S. steel mills serve, the construction industry is approximately 40% of the demand, while the auto industry is approximately 25% of the demand.

 Similar to auto sales, housing starts drive activity in both the industrial and consumer economies.
-The volume of home-building materials that are moved via rail (down -4.0% YTD, -5.9% on a 9-week moving average (9WMA), and down -4.9% on a 3-week moving average (3WMA), also suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
-This is also consistent with housing starts (down - 10.8% in February, down -8.4% in March, and down -3.7% YTD)
+The volume of home-building materials that are moved via rail (down -4.0% YTD, down -4.8% on a 3-week moving average (3WMA), also suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
+This is also consistent with housing starts (down -3.1% YTD), despite ultra-low mortgage rates.